Five days of R

 2. Install R Studio.
 Go to R Studio installation page and follow the instructions.

 This should be it.
-However, if you are stuck or have problems with installing R or RStudio, please search the internet – the installation and especially related problems unfortunately depends on your operating system and the version of the software, so it is hard to give a general advice.
+However, if you are stuck or have problems with installing R or RStudio, please search the internet – the installation and especially related problems unfortunately depend on your operating system, the version of the software and on the setup of your local network, so it is hard to give a general advice.

 Here are some other websites with somewhat more detailed instructions: